noma-protocol/interface-backend/GLOBAL_TRADES_INTEGRATION.md

 The blockchain monitor WebSocket provides real-time global trade data from multiple DEX pools and the ExchangeHelper contract.
 This guide explains how to integrate and display global trades on your frontend.

+**Important**: Global trades are publicly accessible and do **NOT** require authentication.
+Any connected client can request and receive trade data.

 ## What are Global Trades?

 Global trades aggregate swap events from: